 That said, the very first step to becoming a Denverite is picking a neighborhood.
 Living in Denver is an experience, and because so many people want to do it, picking a community can get competitive and pricey (more on that later).
 Decide whether any of the following areas suit you, then figure out if you can afford it.

-Top Denver Neighborhoods:
+Top Neighborhoods in Denver

 Fast-paced living with a relaxed vibe is possible in any of the following city neighborhoods.
 However, each area offers a little something different, which make picking the right one that much more important.
+Here are a few of the best places to live in Denver.

 We spoke with seasoned broker and real estate agent, Irene Glazer of Live Urban Real Estate for some insight.
 “Preference on which neighborhood to choose can vary widely based on taste and budget,” Glazer explains.
 “Do you like urban, suburban, hip, up-and-coming, walkable, trendy, affordable, accessible to mountains/downtown, parks?
 Denver has a wonderful array that will fit most any lifestyle.”